worlddemocrats/federation/CONSTITUTION.md

 The World Democrats shall operate in compliance with all applicable laws and regulations of the jurisdiction(s) in which it is registered and carries out its activities.

 ### Section 2.
-Non-Discrimination
+Non-Discrimination and Inclusivity

 The World Democrats shall not discriminate on the basis of race, color, religion, gender, age, national origin, disability, sexual orientation, or any other characteristic protected by law, in any of its activities or operations.
+The World Democrats is committed to fostering an inclusive environment where diversity is celebrated and all members feel valued and empowered.

 ### Section 3.
 Transparency and Accountability